jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

-  (a) correcting any error or mistake (whether or not made by the Commissioner); or (b) correcting the effect of any false or misleading statement made to the Commissioner; or (c) giving effect to the happening of an event or change of circumstances to which the provisions of section 86 apply; or (d) giving effect to the acceptance of an application for formula assessment of child support by the Commissioner; or (da) giving effect to Part 5A; or
+  (a) correcting any error or mistake (whether or not made by the Commissioner); or (b) correcting the effect of any false or misleading statement made to the Commissioner; or (c) giving effect to the happening of an event or change of circumstances to which the provisions of section 86 apply; or (d) giving effect to a formula assessment of child support by the Commissioner; or (da) giving effect to Part 5A; or
   (e) giving effect to the acceptance of a voluntary agreement by the Commissioner; or (ea) giving effect to a determination of the Commissioner under Part 6A or 6B; or